-So in this video, I am going to take what he is saying, with what information is being given, & do my best to read between the lines, so that people can have a real understanding of what is going on here with President Trump.
+So in this video, I will take what he is saying, with what information is being given, & do my best to read between the lines so that people can have a real understanding of what is going on here with President Trump.
 We want to know, does he have COVID pneumonia?
 And I will also try to classify the severity of his COVID illness.
-Then, at the end of this video, I am going to talk about what this means for President Trump’s health moving forward.
+Then, at the end of this video, I will talk about what this means for President Trump’s health moving forward.

 Does President Trump Have COVID

-What constitutes mild illness, vs moderate illness, vs severe illness, vs critical illness, is still very much a grey area.
-Generally speaking, someone who has symptoms, but is not short of breath, & does not have low oxygen levels, this is mild COVID.
-Moderate illness is characterized by shortness of breath, and/or lower oxygen levels, with evidence of viral pneumonia seen on chest x-ray or CT scan of the lungs, or even ultrasound of the lungs.
-Severe illness is characterized by someone who is having trouble breathing, & consistently requires extra oxygen, & or ventilatory support.
+What constitutes mild illness, vs. moderate illness, vs. severe illness, vs. critical illness, is still very much a grey area.
+Generally speaking, someone who has symptoms but is not short of breath & does not have low oxygen levels is mild COVID.
+Moderate illness is characterized by shortness of breath and/or lower oxygen levels, with evidence of viral pneumonia seen on chest x-ray or CT scan of the lungs, or even ultrasound of the lungs.
+Severe illness is characterized by someone who is having trouble breathing & consistently requires extra oxygen & or ventilatory support.

-Then there is a critical illness, which is when patients have either ARDS, or hypotension, & require either high-flow oxygen or mechanical ventilation.
+Then there is a critical illness when patients have either ARDS or hypotension & require either high-flow oxygen or mechanical ventilation.
 Defining the severity of illness is hard to do.
 And this also makes it tricky in terms of what medicine to give.
-For example, these studies show dexamethasone, a type of steroid, reduces mortality in moderate and severe disease, but not a mild disease.
-But, what defines mild vs moderate vs severe disease?
-The rationale behind giving dexamethasone is that it can suppress inflammation within the body, so the hope is that it will suppress the inflammation that takes place within the lungs.
+For example, these studies show dexamethasone, a type of steroid, reduces mortality in moderate and severe diseases, but not mild diseases.
+But, what defines mild vs. moderate vs. severe disease?
+The rationale behind giving dexamethasone is that it can suppress inflammation within the body, so the hope is that it will suppress the inflammation within the lungs.

-And when you give insulin, sometimes the patient’s blood sugar, meaning blood glucose, drops too low, and this is known as hypoglycemia.
-Typically, when we give dexamethasone, we check blood sugar levels, by doing fingerstick, every 4 or 6 hours.
+And when you give insulin, sometimes the patient’s blood sugar, meaning blood glucose, drops too low, which is known as hypoglycemia.
+Typically, when giving dexamethasone, we check blood sugar levels by doing a fingerstick every 4 or 6 hours.
 At the press conference, they mentioned nothing about this.
 But if his blood sugars are out of whack, they would not be talking about discharge planning.

-But stepping back, and looking at this from a bird’s eye view, where does Trump lie on this spectrum of COVID illness.
-Right now he is not requiring supplemental oxygen.
-What would the progression of his illness look like, if he were to have clinical deterioration?
-Well typically this entails stepping up his oxygen therapy, so 2 L NC, maybe 3, 4, or 5 L NC.
+But stepping back and looking at this from a bird’s eye view, where does Trump lie on this spectrum of COVID illness.
+Right now, he does not require supplemental oxygen.
+What would the progression of his illness look like if he were to have clinical deterioration?
+Well, typically, this entails stepping up his oxygen therapy, so 2 L NC, maybe 3, 4, or 5 L NC.
 If that is still not enough oxygen, maybe an oxygen face mask or something called a high-flow nasal cannula.
 These devices provide a lot more oxygen than a nasal cannula.

 If these are still not enough, that’s when you start talking about mechanical ventilation.
-Either non-invasive mechanical ventilation, meaning a Bipap mask, or bilevel mask.
-Or the patient might need invasive mechanical ventilation, meaning a breathing tube, that is connected to a breathing machine.
-And lots of times these patients require vasopressor support, meaning IV medications that are given when the blood pressure is too low.
+Either non-invasive mechanical ventilation, meaning a Bipap mask, or a bi-level mask.
+Or the patient might need invasive mechanical ventilation, meaning a breathing tube connected to a breathing machine.
+And lots of times, these patients require vasopressor support, meaning IV medications that are given when the blood pressure is too low.

-Currently, President Trump has is saturating 98% on room air, which is good.
+Currently, President Trump has to saturate 98% on room air, which is good.
 And this is to be believed because you see him in that in the video of him, he is not in respiratory distress, not requiring supplemental oxygen, he is not cyanotic.
 But the important thing to keep in mind is that patients with COVID can look like they are doing fine.

 They can have an improvement in their symptoms.
-They can have improvement with their oxygenation, and then within hours, clinically deteriorate to the point of requiring mechanical ventilation, especially when the inflammatory phase of the illness becomes very prominent, meaning the cytokine storm that develops.
+They can improve with their oxygenation, and then within hours, clinically deteriorate to the point of requiring mechanical ventilation, especially when the inflammatory phase of the illness becomes very prominent, meaning the cytokine storm that develops.
 Typically around 7-10 days.